kdave/btrfs-progs/README.md

 * [github issue tracker](https://github.com/kdave/btrfs-progs/issues)
 * to the mailing list *linux-btrfs@vger.kernel.org* -- (not required to subscribe), beware that the mail might get overlooked in other traffic
-* IRC (irc.freenode.net #btrfs) -- good for discussions eg. if a bug is already known, but reports could miss developers' attention
+* IRC (irc.libera.chat #btrfs) -- good for discussions eg. if a bug is already known, but reports could miss developers' attention
 * [bugzilla.kernel.org](https://bugzilla.kernel.org) -- (requires
   registration), set the product to Filesystems and component Btrfs, please put